 Doctors also use the same approach to diagnose both types of colorectal cancer.
 You’ll likely get a colonoscopy.
 In this procedure, a doctor uses a long, thin, flexible tube to see the inside of your rectum and colon.
 If they see areas that could have cancer, the doctor can remove small samples called biopsies to test.
 Many people have small growths in the colon, called polyps, which aren’t cancerous but may need to come out before they become a problem.

-Most often, doctors can reconnect the separated sections of the colon after the surgery and you’ll have normal bowel movements again.
+Most often, doctors can reconnect the separated sections of the colon after the surgery and you can have normal bowel movements again.
 But sometimes, that can’t happen.
 In those cases, you'll have an operation called a colostomy.
 Your surgeon will connect the colon to a hole in your abdomen, called an ostomy.
 You’ll have a bag that attaches to the ostomy to collect bowel movements.

 For rectal cancer, surgery is the main treatment if doctors can completely remove your tumor.
 You may also get chemotherapy and radiation therapy to kill any remaining cancer cells or to shrink a tumor before surgery.